 Each book is set in the fall of 2002.
 The series hurtles through an action-packed three months in which a new CEO who envisions himself as Steve Jobs takes over; the company’s three hippie founders are in revolt (at least one dies suspiciously); and crowds of protesters dressed as Flying Dellies gather at company headquarters.

 The Psychedelicks novels take place after 9/11 but before Facebook and the rise of today’s tech glitterati.
 But the early 2000s foreshadow the current emphasis on brand marketing, TED Talk platitudes, and other glosses of unethical business practices.

 Q. How can I subscribe to the first book in Martha’s trilogy?

 I’ll let you know as soon as I can.
 For now, please subscribe to this site and my newsletter for updates.

 Q. Will Martha offer writing courses on this site?

 I hope so.
 I’m committed to providing high-quality, inexpensive, self-paced courses for writing instruction.
 When I do develop these courses, they’ll be on a subscription basis, offering a sequence of lessons writers can complete on their own time.

 For now, you’ll find my general writing guidelines and other advice under Resources.
-You can also keep track of courses I teach through the Harvard University Extension School course catalog on by subscribing to my newsletter, True Writing.
+You can also keep track of courses I teach through the Harvard University Extension School course catalog and by subscribing to my newsletter.

-Q. How do I subscribe to True Writing, Martha’s e-newsletter?
+Q. How do I subscribe to Martha’s newsletter?

 Right here!
 Go to Subscriptions.